-For one child less than 2 years old, accompanied by an adult fare-paying passenger and not occupying a seat being they would be considered a lap child, there is no charge on domestic flights; and for international flights a charge would be applicable which would equate to 10% of the adult fare.
+There is no charge on domestic flights for one child that is less than 2-years-old, accompanied by an adult fare-paying passenger, and would not occupy a seat (being they would be considered a lap child).
+On international flights, a charge would be applicable and could equate to 10% of the adult fare.
 A maximum of one child not occupying a seat is permitted for each fare-paying adult.

-ViaAir reserves the right to request proof of age at any time for the child.
-Should the adult passengers be unable to provide proof of the child's age, the applicable fare will be charged and the child provided an assigned seat.
+ViaAir reserves the right to request proof of age at any time for child passengers.
+Should the adult passengers be unable to provide proof of a child's age, the applicable fare will be charged and the child provided an assigned seat.

-If you choose to purchase a seat so that your child may travel in his or her restraint system, you will need to obtain a boarding pass for the child prior to proceeding to the security checkpoint.
+If you choose to purchase a seat so that your child may travel in his or her CRS, you will need to obtain a boarding pass for the child prior to proceeding to the security checkpoint.

 Although one might think that any type of restraint system would provide at least some degree of flight safety enhancement, this unfortunately is not the case.
-Some child restraints may do a good job of protecting children in automobiles or in other situations, but are not appropriate for aviation use.
+Some child restraints may do a good job of protecting children in automobiles or in other situations, not all are appropriate for aviation use.

 You may choose to bring your child to the departure gate in a stroller or child carrier.

 Most child carriers are designed simply to provide convenience in carrying small babies.
 With the exception of a few recently manufactured automobile safety seats that convert to carriers, unfortunately these systems do not provide sufficient protection in order to qualify as CRS.

 You may carry your baby on and off the aircraft in a child carrier (provided it does not exceed the size limitations for personal items), but it must be properly stowed either underneath a seat or in an overhead bin during taxi, takeoff, and landing.